Real projective plane: Cross-capped disk

 A closed surface is obtained by gluing a disk to a cross-cap.
 This surface can be represented parametrically by the following equations:

 where both u and v range from 0 to 2π.

 These equations are similar to those of a torus.
 Figure 1 shows a closed cross-capped disk.

-A cross-capped disk has a plane of symmetry which passes through its line segment of double points.
+A cross-capped disk has a plane of symmetry that passes through its line segment of double points.
 In Figure 1 the cross-capped disk is seen from above its plane of symmetry z = 0, but it would look the same if seen from below.

 A cross-capped disk can be sliced open along its plane of symmetry, while making sure not to cut along any of its double points.
 The result is shown in Figure 2.

 Once this exception is made, it will be seen that the sliced cross-capped disk is homeomorphic to a self-intersecting disk, as shown in Figure 3.

 The self-intersecting disk is homeomorphic to an ordinary disk.
 The parametric equations of the self-intersecting disk are:

 where u ranges from 0 to 2π and v ranges from 0 to 1.

 Projecting the self-intersecting disk onto the plane of symmetry (z = 0 in the parametrization given earlier) which passes only through the double points, the result is an ordinary disk which repeats itself (doubles up on itself).

 The plane z = 0 cuts the self-intersecting disk into a pair of disks which are mirror reflections of each other.
 The disks have centers at the origin.

 Now consider the rims of the disks (with v = 1).
 The points on the rim of the self-intersecting disk come in pairs which are reflections of each other with respect to the plane z = 0.

 A cross-capped disk is formed by identifying these pairs of points, making them equivalent to each other.
 This means that a point with parameters (u, 1) and coordinates $(r \, \cos 2u, r \, \sin 2u, r \, \cos u)$ is identified with the point (u + π, 1) whose coordinates are $(r \, \cos 2 u, r \, \sin 2 u, - r \, \cos u)$.
 But this means that pairs of opposite points on the rim of the (equivalent) ordinary disk are identified with each other; this is how a real projective plane is formed out of a disk.
 Therefore, the surface shown in Figure 1 (cross-cap with disk) is topologically equivalent to the real projective plane RP2.